United Keetoowah Band of Cherokee Indians: UKB membership

 The United Keetoowah Band maintains a one-quarter-blood requirement for members.
-It requires all members to have verifiable Cherokee descent either from a person or people on the Dawes Roll or the UKB Base Roll of 1949.
+It requires all members to have verifiable Cherokee descent either from a person or people on the Dawes Rolls or the UKB Base Roll of 1949.

 Beginning in the 1970s, the UKB made some people honorary, adopted and associate members, to recognize their services to the nation.
 This continued an older practice of Keetoowah adoption or naturalization of captives and friends dating to the 19th century.
 Former President Bill Clinton is a notable associate member.
 Given the problems in the 21st century of persons trying to gain benefits by claiming distant Cherokee or UKB ancestry, the tribe no longer practices honorary membership.

 Ward Churchill, a former Professor of Ethnic Studies at the University of Colorado, had long claimed to be of Cherokee descent and made his reputation on promoting Native American issues and an activist Native American view.
 He was revealed to have no such ancestry.
 Then he claimed to be an honorary associate member in the UKB, but the tribe has rejected this claim as fraudulent.